DimaOshchepkov/laravel-image-service/README.md

 # Laravel File Sharing App

 This project is based on the laravel-starter-kit and uses React, Vite, and Inertia.js.
 This test application implements secure user authentication and functionality for uploading and sharing files through one-time password-protected download links.
-The app combines spa and ssr thanks to Inertiajs.
+The app combines SPA and SSR thanks to Insertia.js.

 ## Technologies